5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Skylake_Ventura.md

 	- CPU Power Management is not optimal (can be addressed by implementing Board-ID VMM spoof and RestrictEvents kext)
 	- macOS Sonoma requires SMBIOS `iMac19,1`, so CPU Power Management won't be optumal.
 Use [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) to adjust it.

-### Option 2: Installing macOS Ventura with Root Patches
+### Option 2: Installing macOS Ventura or newer with Root Patches
 While an iGPU spoof works well for systems which use a dedicated GPU for displaying graphics, it's not working so well if the iGPU is required for driving a display becasue [these files were removed from macOS](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/docs/PATCHEXPLAIN.md#extensions-5).
 So if you are using a Desktop/Laptop/NUC that relies on the iGPU because it has no dGPU or it is incompatible with macOS 12 or newer (e.g. NVIDIA Kepler Cards) then applying Root Patches in Post-Install with OCLP is the way to go.

 #### Pros and Cons of this method